Firefly-Automation/Firefly/docs/plugins.rst

 **NOTE: We do suggest using treq instead of requests to keep things running faster.**

-Difference between device plugin and app plugin:
+Difference between ff_id plugin and app plugin:

 Device Plugin:
    - Can reviece commands